The Ciena Community Guidelines

 Things we discourage…

 We’re all passionate about what we do and that is a great thing – we should love what we do.
 But, there is a fine line between helping a member answer a question and pitching them a product or solution from your company.
 Sales pitches are very obvious and typically not well received, so we ask that you please don’t do it.
-Lead with your knowledge, expertise and participation in the community – this is a community about collaboration,knowledge sharing, transformation and building connections.
+Lead with your knowledge, expertise and participation in the community – this will help you be more successful in your use of the community than selling.

 All posts that include a pitch will be reported for abuse to be removed from the community immediately and are subject to editing or deletion.
 The community team will contact all authors of such posts through direct message to discuss the post and address any questions.

 Your opinions are always welcome, but personal attacks and harassment are not in either the community or through private messaging, including email.
 Each situation will be reviewed and necessary action taken to prevent it from occurring again, including a ban from the community.

 If you have questions about the actions of other members of the community, or a member of the community team, please contact Ciena directly at email@example.com.